ritcheyer/lifework/exercise/README.md

 Toes-2-Bar (scaled to knee raises)
 ```

-**NOTE:** knee raises are coming easier and easier, but still the grip strength fails very fast.
+**NOTES / GOALS:** knee raises are coming easier and easier, but still the grip strength fails very fast.
 Need to work on this.

 ### 5/15